NuclearPhoenixx/Godot-FOV-TileMap/README.md

 }
 ```

-The only file you will need is this one: [fov-tilemap.gd](fov-tilemap.gd)
+The only file you will need to get started is this one: [fov-tilemap.gd](fov-tilemap.gd)

 ---